TTRUCurtis/digital-phenotyping-server-documentation/source/setup.rst

       cd digital-phenotyping-server
       git checkout dev

+4. Run the servers.

-4. Create services for each of the servers:
+    #.
+Create services for each of the servers

     .. code-block:: bash

         cd /etc/systemd/system/
         sudo nano <server_name>.service

-    * Copy the following code inside the file:
+    #.
+Copy the following code inside the file.

         .. code-block:: bash